 une in to Teddies TV to watch short films about our Edinburgh Festival show and other school productions, or click below to watch the video about the most recent show taken to the Edinburgh Festival Fringe: Someone, Somewhere.

 In the Spring Term, Sixth Form productions take place in The North Wall Theatre and in the Drama Studio.
-Recent work has included a specifically co-commissioned piece, Someone, Somewhere and the powerfully dark Scenes from Punk Rock.
+Recent work has included two specifically co-commissioned pieces, If it didn’t matter and Someone, Somewhere, and the powerfully dark Scenes from Punk Rock.